The Serengeti Plain at Busch Gardens Tampa is an expansive habitat home to a number of African species including giraffe, rhinoceros, and zebra.

-The park celebrated World Rhino Day on September 19 near the Nairobi Train Station with an event tent.
-Crafts, trivia, rhino artifacts and educational activities were offered.
+The park celebrated World Rhino Day the following day on September 19 near the Nairobi Train Station with an event tent.
+Crafts, trivia, rhino artifacts, and educational activities were offered.
 Guests could help create a large paper mache globe that was given to the rhinos as enrichment later in the day.
 At the time, the park was home to two species of rhinoceros.

 Kisiri gave birth to a healthy female southern white rhinoceros on October 16, 2015.
 The park shared a video of the calf and mother a few days later: